RMontSerrat/products-crud-react/README.md

 To run tests, execute `npm test` or `yarn test`.
 This will run Jest tests in watch mode.

 ## Demo
-Check out the live demo here: [Products React Example Demo](https://rmontserrat.github.io/products-crud-react/).
+Check out the live demo here: [Products Crud React Demo](https://rmontserrat.github.io/products-crud-react/).

 This demo provides a hands-on opportunity to explore the functionality and user interface of the product listing system.
 Feel free to interact with the features to see how they work.